miguelapb35/parallax-starter/README.md

 ## Usage

-This is a project template for [vue-cli](https://github.com/vuejs/vue-cli).
+This is a project template for [vue-cli](https://github.com/vuejs/vue-cli) version 2.x.

 ``` bash
 $ npm install -g vue-cli                          # Install vue-cli if you haven't already